conda/constructor/docs/source/debugging.md

 ## Verbose EXE installers

-Windows installers do not have a verbose mode.
 By default, the graphical logs are only available in the "progress bar" dialog, by clicking on "Show details".
 This text box is right-clickable, which will allow you to copy the contents to the clipboard (and then paste them in a text file, presumably).

 If you want `conda` to print more details, then, run it from the CMD prompt like this: